Gun Rights for Medical Cannabis Patients in Pennsylvania

 Can You Consume CBD and Own a Gun in Pennsylvania?

-The Commonwealth of Pennsylvania has legalized CBD oil, but only if specific conditions are met.
+The Commonwealth of Pennsylvania only legalized CBD oil if specific conditions are met.
 When the United States legalized industrial hemp with the 2018 Farm Bill, Pennsylvania followed along with many other states.
-In Pennsylvania, CBD products containing up to 0.3 % THC are acceptable.
-Patients who have enrolled in Pennsylvania’s medical marijuana program can access CBD with a greater THC concentration.
-Pennsylvania has not legalized the use of marijuana for recreational purposes as of late 2022.

 CBD oil users can still consume CBD with up to 0.3% THC while owning a gun.